 Our curriculum is based on the Reggio Emilia approach.
 This early education approach takes into account the natural inquisitiveness of children and recognizes their individual learning patterns.
 Teachers often develop the curriculum from the curiosities of the class and find new ways to incorporate their interests through varying activities, such as learning through music, crafts, outdoor play, reading, and much more.
 Creative expression is a huge part of childhood learning.
 For schoolwide continuity, there are general themes to each month (i.e. Ocean, Thanksgiving, Insects, etc.)

 The short answer is: as much as possible!
+Normally, this is twice a day.
 We believe outdoor play is just as important as indoor learning.
-We make it our goal to bring children outside to the playground and nearby parks every day, sometimes multiple times a day.
+We make it our goal to bring children outside to the playground and nearby parks every day, sometimes more than twice a day.
 Even our littlest, non-mobile babies are often taken on walks in strollers and enjoy some sun time.
 When it’s too hot, cold, wet, or if the air quality is not safe, we utilize our gross motor rooms and indoor exercises so children can still get the wiggles out.

 All of our staff is required to complete twenty hours of childhood development training each year.
 Trainings include both in-person and virtual classes and conferences where teachers can hone their skills and network with other childcare professionals across the Wasatch front.
 St. John’s holds monthly staff meetings where we review skills and team build.
 Additionally, we encourage and help finance teachers who go above and beyond to earn their CDA (Child Development Associate) or other relevant credentials.
 Furthermore, we require that all staff is CPR and First Aid certified and hold a valid food handler’s certificate.
 We are proud of our diverse staff who come from different countries and have many different backgrounds and bring their expertise, languages, and experiences to St. John’s, and we’ve been fortunate to have several staff members who have been with us for more than a decade.